|Birth name||Tikkavarapu Gayatri Reddy Twitter|

 - When IPL began in 2008, Gayatri assisted her father in building the Deccan Chargers team.
 She was the sole in-charge of selecting the players and was involved in all the important decision making.
 The team won the IPL in 2009.

 - The Telugu big shot used to be constantly present during her team’s games and was often spotted cheering the boys.
 Her regular presence in the cricket grounds made Gayatri one of the leading ladies of the IPL (Indian Premier League).
-She also earned the title of being one of the most searched people on Google India at that time.
+At the same time, she became one of the most searched people on Google India.
 Mint

 - In 2013, Gayatri took the position of features editor at Deccan Chronicle and The Asian Age newspaper.
-She has been serving at the same designation.
-The journalist is inclined towards writing on travel, sports, fashion, and cuisine.
-She also interviews Indian celebrities.
+According to Gayatri, she loves to write about travel, sports, fashion, and cuisine.
+She has also interviewed many Indian celebrities.

 - At the end of 2015, Gayatri Reddy got engaged to Aneesh Bhatia, who hails from a powerful and rich Delhi-based family.
 The engagement was a private ceremony, which reportedly took place in Sri Lanka.
 The Economic Times

-- Gayatri is a mother of two (as of July 2021) and has served as a member of the Young Ficci Ladies Organisation (YFLO) Delhi Executive Committee 2020-21.
+- Gayatri has also served as a member of the Young Ficci Ladies Organisation (YFLO) Delhi Executive Committee (2020-21).
 Facebook

 - In a column that she wrote for Hindustan Times, Gayatri expressed her views on her goals in life.
-When she stumbled upon the question asked by her daughter, Reddy recalled the words of Swami Vivekananda.
-Hindustan Times She said,
+In an interview, she revealed that once when her daughter asked her about the goal of her (Gayatri’s daughter) life, she became speechless as she had never given a thought over that.
+Hindustan Times Gayatri, while quoting the words of Swami Vivekananda, said,

 I was too dumbfounded to answer, for I had never thought about it!
 I was leading my life, doing my job, raising my kids, looking after my family.
 But, were these my goals in life?
 Getting a cushy job, owning a house and car, getting a hefty bank balance — suddenly these seemed to pale away.
 That wasn’t my goal in life.”